kootenpv/aserve/README.md

 The goal of mocka is to make it easy to "mock an API".
-If you want to serve some text, json, or echo a request: mocka enables quick testing.
+If you want to serve some text, json, or echo a request: mocka enables quick testing... just run `mocka`.

 - Hackathon: give your buddy an endpoint with a statically served JSON
-- Server-to-server: viewing how a request looks like
+- Server-to-server: viewing how a request looks like with headers etc
 - Send your custom response: use `pdb` to drop in a request and return a response manually

 ### Features